xckevinc/sitemapgenerator/README.md

 >mvn test -P Internet
 or
 >mvn test -P Full
+or
+>mvn test -P Local

 //***** Packaging Instructions ***********
-1) From a shell run the maven package command
+1) From a shell run the maven install command
->mvn package
+>mvn install

 //***** Running Instructions *************
 1) From a shell, navigate to the target director cd target

-TODO Verify dependency installation and add packaging or running instructions and a start script
+2) type in the java command to run the jar directly:
+>java -jar sitemapgenerator-1.0-jar-with-dependencies.jar

 //****************************************

 Design and planning artifacts are located in sitemapgenerator/design